 Whether you’re looking to pick up some surfing skills or just laze on the beach all day, Puerto Viejo can offer something for every type of traveller.

 If you want to do something aside from beach hopping, Puerto Viejo is also full of wildlife and nature.
-Close by you’ll find flourishing national parks, wildlife centres and rushing rivers for you to explore.
+Close by you’ll find thriving national parks, wildlife centres and rushing rivers for you to explore.

 How long should you spend in Puerto Viejo?

 Puerto Viejo is often skipped as travellers often stick to the Pacific side of Costa Rica and don’t make the journey to the Caribbean.